Tracking the nematicity in cuprate superconductors: a resistivity study under uniaxial pressure: Summary

-Our results provide thermodynamical evidence that an electronic nematic order presents within the pseudogap state.
-While the nematic transition may happen at $T^*$ around optimal doping level, it becomes significantly lower than that in the very underdoped regime.
-Therefore, the nematic order in cuprates is just another phase within the pseudogap state, such as the stripes and CDW \cite{TranquadaJM95,WuT11,GhiringhelliG12,NetoEH14,CominR14}, which makes it as one of the competing or intertwined orders \cite{KeimerB15,FradkinE15}.
-Compared to CDW, the nematic phase can exist at much higher temperature and lower doping at least in LSCO and YBCO, which suggests a very close relationship between these two orders \cite{FradkinE15,KivelsonSA98}.
-Recently, nematicity has been observed in a wide doping range and up to room temperature in LSCO films by measuring the angle resolved transverse resistivity \cite{WuJ17}.
-Besides that we measured the nematic susceptibility, we note the films are constrained on the substrates while the single crystals are in the freestanding condition.
-Further studies are needed to understand whether these are two kinds of nematicity or just one.
+Our elastoresistivity studies in several classes of cuprate superconductors widely observe kink features of $\zeta$ along particular crystallographic directions.
+The divergent behavior of $\zeta$ above $T_k$s may point to nematic transitions.
+While the nematic transition may happen at $T^*$ around optimal doping level and overdoped region, it becomes significantly lower than $T^*$ for the very underdoped cases.
+Therefore, the nematic order in cuprates may be just another phase within the pseudogap state, such as the stripes and CDW order~\cite{TranquadaJM95,WuT11,GhiringhelliG12,NetoEH14,CominR14,nonematicity2022}, which makes it as one of the competing or intertwined orders \cite{KeimerB15,FradkinE15}.
+Compared to the CDW state, the nematic phase can exist at much higher temperature and lower doping at least in LSCO and YBCO, which suggests a very close relationship between these two orders \cite{FradkinE15,KivelsonSA98}.
+Overall, our studies provide a wide perspective on the nematicity and pseudogap in cuprates, although some questions like the non-uniform nematic directions still need to be answered by further studies.